oskariorg/oskari-frontend/api/mapping/drawtools/event/DrawingEvent.md

     "buffer": 0, // requested buffer
-    "bufferedGeoJson": {...}, // contains buffered features if buffer is requested "length": 264071.08700662444, // The sum of all line lengths in meters "lengthNauticalMiles": 142.58698002517519399 // The sum of all line lengths in nautical miles IF option 'measurementFormat' is set to nauticalMiles
+    "bufferedGeoJson": {...}, // contains buffered features if buffer is requested "length": 264071.08700662444, // The sum of all line lengths in meters "showMeasureOnMap": true,
-    "showMeasureOnMap": true,
     "shape": "Polygon" // requested shape
   },